lleWelll/AI-Web-Quest-Game/README.md

 Security is managed through Spring Security, ensuring protected access to the game content.

 ## Features
-- User registration and authentication
+- User registration and authentication with custom login form (Spring security)
-- AI-generated quests based on player input
+- AI-generated quests based on player input (OpenAI, 4o model)
-- Saving player progress in the database
+- Saving player progress in the database (MySQL)
-- Secure access control with Spring Security

 ## How to Run:
 Clone the repository: